ArjanKw/obd2-data/README.md

 - Determine the roll factor of your car.
 - ...

+## Participate
+Everyone is welcome to add data to the set.

 ## About the data
 The data is seperated by driver/car combination.
 Each driver has it's own folder.
 Each folder contains a readme, containing information about the car.